iTwin/itwinjs-core/docs/core/learning/frontend/index.md

 The frontend *always* runs inside a web browser.

 * When used as a Web app, it can run in any modern web browser.
 See compatibility list.
 It communicates with a backend and/or other services via HTTP.
-* When part of a desktop app, it runs inside the Electron frontend process in Chrome.
+* When part of a desktop app, it runs inside the [Electron](https://electronjs.org) frontend process in [Chromium](https://www.chromium.org/Home).
-* When part of a mobile app, it runs inside the Safari built-in browser on iOS and the Chrome browser for Android.
+* When part of a mobile app, it runs inside the Safari built-in browser on iOS and the [Chromium](https://www.chromium.org/Home) browser for Android.

 An app always implements its own frontend script and resources.
 The app's frontend script must depend on @bentley/imodeljs-frontend.